MrCyjaneK/mysite/content/index.md

 # Czarek Nakamoto

+> !!!
+Web server under maintenance, will be back at end of monday (at least partialy.)

 Hey hey hello!
 I'm Czarek, I'm doing stuff in my free time, sometimes.
 Feel free to check my blog (below), and [projects](/projects/).

 This site is generated using [this program](https://git.mrcyjanek.net/mrcyjanek/mysite), if you have found some issue on it, feel free to submit a merge request.